Meitei people: Origins and history

-The earliest sections of the Cheitharol Kumbaba, a Meitei chronicle, record the gradual spread of Meiteis across Kangleipak (Manipur) and their assimilation of other clans into a confederacy.
+The earliest sections of the Cheitharol Kumbaba, a Meitei chronicle, record the gradual spread of Meiteis across Kangleipak (Manipur) and their assimilation of other clans (also known as Yek Salai) into a confederacy.

 In Kangleipak (Manipur)

 In 1100 CE, Loyumba Shinyen (ꯂꯣꯌꯨꯝꯄ ꯁꯤꯟꯌꯦꯟ), an ancient Meitei language constitution was written and regulated under the supervision of Meitei King Loiyumba (Loyumba) (1074 CE-1112 CE) in the Ancient Kangleipak (early Manipur).
 It is a formal proclamation of the proto-constitution which was drafted in 429 CE by Meitei King Naophangba.
 The idea of its constitutionalism was functional until it was substituted by the Manipur State Constitution Act 1947.